SparkPost/AnalyticsTakeHomeTest/README.md

 postgres

 # Submission
-Create a compressed archive file of your project and email it to timothy.ecklund@sparkpost.com
+Create a compressed archive file of your project and email it to timothy.ecklund at sparkpost dot com